-- Be respectful, professional, and honest in your interactions with others. - Listen with curiosity and openness when someone speaks to you about something you've said or done. - Speak up if you hear or experience disrespectful behaviour or unfair treatment and support other colleagues in speaking up. - Make employment-related decisions based on skills, qualifications, and capabilities, not on personal attributes unrelated to job requirements. - Promote inclusive practices and behaviours when interacting with suppliers, customers, and the community. - Support the accessibility needs of your colleagues.
+- Be respectful, professional, and honest in your interactions with others.
+This includes not engaging in 'serious misconduct' or other conduct in breach of the Code. - Listen with curiosity and openness when someone speaks to you about something you've said or done. - Speak up if you hear or experience disrespectful or inappropriate behaviour or unfair treatment and support other colleagues in speaking up. - Make employment-related decisions based on skills, qualifications, and capabilities, not on personal attributes unrelated to job requirements. - Promote inclusive practices and behaviours when interacting with suppliers, customers, and the community. - Support the accessibility needs of your colleagues.